savelii24/bioinf_savelii24/bioinf_ut/README.md

 - The program accepts one or more DNA or RNA sequences and returns their reversed, complemented, transcribed, or reverse-complemented forms.
 - It can also detect sequences that contain both U (Uracil) and T (Thymine) nucleotides in a single molecule.
+- Amino-acid operations in progress!

 In addition to these basic RNA/DNA operations, the program can filter FASTQ sequences:

-- The program takes a dictionary of FASTQ sequences as input and filters them based on several criteria: GC-content (as a percentage), sequence length (number of nucleotides), and read quality (using the Phred33 scale).
+- The program takes a FASTQ-files as input and filters them based on several criteria: GC-content (as a percentage), sequence length (number of nucleotides), and read quality (using the Phred33 scale).

 ## Where to get it
 The source code is hosted on GitHub at: